znsoooo/lishixian/README.md

-# Lishixian Library
+# Lite Software eXtension

-Contain 111 functions.
+Contain 10 modules and 115 functions.

 ## About